iann0036/tf-cfn-provider/docs/providers/azurerm/RelayNamespace.md

 ## Properties

-`Name` - (Required) The name of the SKU to use.
-At this time the only supported value is `Standard`.

 `ResourceGroupName` - (Required) The name of the resource group in which to create the Azure Relay Namespace.

 `Location` - (Required) Specifies the supported Azure location where the Azure Relay Namespace exists.
 Changing this forces a new resource to be created.